-Minorities and Women Section Esther Madriz Student Travel Awards The deadline has passed for 2014.
+Minorities and Women Section Esther Madriz Student Travel Awards Deadline extended: January 10, 2014.

 The Minorities and Women Section, of the Academy of Criminal Justice Sciences is accepting applications for the Esther Madriz Student Travel Awards.
 These two student awards are designed to encourage the participation of undergraduate and master's level racial/ethnic minority and women students in the Academy of Criminal Justice Sciences and will permit two students to attend and make presentations at the 2014 ACJS Annual Meeting.
 Each award will be a maximum of $600.
 Recipients shall be required to submit receipts to receive reimbursement for their expenses.